Jet cone radius dependence of $R_{AA}$ and $v_2$ at PbPb 5.02 TeV from JEWEL+$\rm T_RENTo$+v-USPhydro: Theoretical framework

 JEWEL has successfully described several jet quenching data \cite{Zapp:2012ak,KunnawalkamElayavalli:2017hxo,Andrews:2018jcm,Zapp:2013zya} from LHC in the $2.76 \, \rm TeV$ run.
 Particularly, it has described the charged hadron $R_{AA}$ quite well from both ALICE and CMS collaborations for 0-5\% collisions.
 The jet $R_{CP}$ predicted by JEWEL only describes central data and is consistently below the ATLAS results, an effect that becomes more acute in peripheral collisions for $R=0.4$ jets.
-The $A_J$ distributions agree quite well with CMS data, which indicates a good quantitative description of jet quenching effects.
+The $A_J$ distributions agree with CMS data, which indicates a good quantitative description of jet quenching effects.
 Furthermore, the JEWEL authors suggest that smaller jet cone results are more reliable than larger ones within their framework due to the experimental treatment of the background, which cannot be directly compared to Monte Carlo simulations.

-Default JEWEL relies on an ideal Bjorken (0+1D) expanding medium with simplistic transverse profiles given by smooth Glauber initial conditions \cite{Zapp:2013zya}.
+Default JEWEL relies on an ideal Bjorken (0+1D) expanding medium with simplistic transverse profiles given by smooth Glauber initial conditions \cite{Zapp:2013zya}, it models the medium as a collection of scattering centers based only on the \emph{local temperature} and an \emph{ideal gas} equation of state.
 This simplified model cannot describe spectra and collective flow observables, for which one requires 2+1 or 3+1D event-by-event relativistic viscous hydrodynamics simulations \cite{Niemi:2015voa,Noronha-Hostler:2015uye,Eskola:2017bup,Giacalone:2017dud,JETSCAPE:2020shq,Bernhard:2019bmu,Nijs:2020roc,Denicol:2018wdp,Schafer:2021csj}.
 Hence, even though out-of-the-box JEWEL allows for event-by-event simulations of the jet evolution, it does not incorporate event-by-event fluctuations of the medium as well, which limits its ability to simultaneously describe soft and hard heavy-ion observables.
 In this work, we improve this situation by coupling JEWEL to a modern and realistic approach to the medium description.